strategineer/personal-website/content/blog/2023-01-02/index.md

 # The Forgotten City
 The Forgotten City started out as a Skyrim mod and you can tell.
 Ever since I played Morrowind in the early-mid 2000s on my Xbox, I've been a fan of the Elder Scrolls games so the Forgotten City's shared DNA with that series is a good thing.

 The Forgotten City starts with you in the modern day exploring some ruins you found in the forest.
 Soon enough you find yourself flung into what appears to be an enclosed Roman city populated with a dozen or so characters.
-There's been a murder (kidnapping?) and as an outsider you're tasked with investigating it by speaking to everyone and gathering evidence.

->!
-And playing around with a timeloop.
+There's been a murder (kidnapping?) and as an outsider you're tasked with investigating it by speaking to everyone and gathering evidence (and playing around with a timeloop).

 It's a journey.
 I started playing the Forgotten City at 5pm and finished it in one sitting the next morning with tears of joy/sadness in my eyes.
 For those few hours, I was completely sucked into this world that the developers had so lovingly crafted filled with characters that felt very real and human to me despite being pixels on a screen.